mozilla/cargo-vet/book/src/performing-audits.md

 one or more already-audited versions.
 In these cases, `cargo vet` computes all the possible approaches and selects the smallest one.

-You can, of course, choose to add one or more unvetted dependencies to `unaudited.toml` instead of auditing it.
+You can, of course, choose to add one or more unvetted dependencies to the `unaudited` list instead of auditing them.
 This may be expedient in some situations, though doing so frequently undermines the value provided by the tool.

 ## Reviewing Crates